Joeboy/oxynth/README.md

 [patch](https://github.com/Joeboy/embassy/tree/usb-mid-host-plus-pio-dma-ping-pong)
 it for those.
 Thanks to holly-hacker and dobrowolski-lukasz for doing the actual work.
-Fortunately it turns out it's easy to update the cargo deps to automatically use the patched branch, so I've done that now.
+Fortunately it turns out it's easy to update the cargo deps to automatically use crates from the patched branch, so I've done that now.

 ## The future / TODO